 Reconciliation WA in conjunction with Recognise, held the Reconciliation/ Recognise Breakfast at Frasers Restaurant Kings Park.
-The event generated significant community support with 250 figures in the corporate, community and government sector attending.
-Deputy Premier Roger Cook and joint Director of the Recognise Campaign Mark Yettica-Paulson were key note speakers, whilst also forming a panel discussion with prominent Indigenous Professor Colleen Hayward and Co-Chairman of RWA Carol Innes.
+The event generated significant community support with 250 figures in the corporate, community and government sectors attending.
+Deputy Premier Roger Cook and joint Director of the Recognise Campaign Mark Yettica-Paulson were key note speakers, whilst also forming a panel discussion with prominent Indigenous Professor Colleen Hayward and Co-Chairman of Reconciliation WA Carol Innes.

-The breakfast was a great platform for attendees to learn about recent developments in the push for Constitutional Recognition for our First People and to portray the NRW message of ‘Lets Take the Next Steps Together.’
+The breakfast was a great platform for attendees to learn about recent developments in the push for Constitutional Recognition for our First People and to portray the National Reconciliation Week message of ‘Lets Take the Next Steps Together.’
 As an outcome from the breakfast we hope that the attendees will continue to drive these messages in their respective spheres of influence.

 Youth & Emerging Leaders Forum - 2 June

 Reconciliation WA in partnership with Landcorp hosted the Youth & Emerging Leaders Forum.
 The forum explored key discussions which helped to elicit points of contact, success, barriers and challenges for a Reconciled Australia with the view of holding another forum in the near future.

 The Youth and Emerging Leaders Forum forms part of the Leadership Beyond Reconciliation Project which is designed to bring senior members of Aboriginal organisations and businesses, and young and emerging leaders together with heads of corporate, government and community organisations to share their vision for the future, and develop initiatives to help move the community towards a journey of Reconciliation.